julianmfx/ml-object-detector/README.md

 # Next steps

-1. Improve post method /detect_upload so it returns the image identified.
-2. Ship through docker to test in another computers.
+1. Ship through docker to test in another computers.